HikkaV/DS-ML-Courses/docs/faq.rst

 How can I contribute to the course to make it better?
 =====================================================

-We value every input that will make the course better, that's why everyone is encouraged to follow the discussion in the issues of offical `github <https://github.com/HikkaV/DS-ML-Courses/issues>`_ repository and make your merge requests.
+We value every input that will make the course better, that's why everyone is encouraged to follow the discussion in the issues of official `github <https://github.com/HikkaV/DS-ML-Courses/issues>`_ repository and make your merge requests.

 What is the exact list of courses which this course was built on?
 ====================================================================